justincasher/vantage/README.md

 * **State Tracking:** Monitors the status of each KB item (e.g., `PENDING_LEAN`, `LEAN_VALIDATION_FAILED`, `PROVEN`, `ERROR`).
 * **Cost Tracking:** Tracks token usage and estimates costs for Gemini API calls based on configurable rates.

+## Contributing

+I'm actively looking for collaborators on this project!
+If you're interested in contributing or discussing ideas, please email me directly at justinchadwickasher@gmail.com.

 ## Project Structure

 ```